ACMElabUvic/OSM_2023-2024/README.md

 * **Number of variables/columns:** 41
 * **Number of observations/rows:** 285977
-* *Note: all timelapse files from previous years follow the same format.*
+* *Note: all timelapse files from previous years follow the same format, but do not have a fullpath or datasource columns.*
 * For more information on tagging details, consult the ACME OSM Image Tagging Protocol

 **Variable List:**